feathersui/feathersui-website/learn/as3-starling/build.md

 ---
-title: Building the Feathers SWC binary from source code (Starling version)
+title: Building the Feathers SWC binary from source code (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: Build Feathers from source
 ---